-3.1 Descriptive analysis
+3.1 Descriptive Analysis

-An upward trend is observed in the number of articles published over the years, with a notable drop in the year 2022, the number of which remained consistent in the following year (Figure 3).
+When analyzing the years of publication of articles, there is an upward trend over the years, with a notable drop in the year 2022, the number of which remained consistent in the following year (Figure 3).
 In 2020 and 2021, restaurants faced in-person operating restrictions due to the COVID-19 pandemic, which may have impacted the publication of studies on FLW in these establishments.
-Conversely, an increase is observed in articles published about the effects of these restrictions on restaurants (Bhoola, 2022; Karniouchina et al., 2022; Thoha et al., 2022).
+Conversely, there is an observable increase in articles published about the effects that these restrictions have had on restaurants (Bhoola, 2022; Karniouchina et al., 2022; Thoha et al., 2022).